zwhitenerPromess/uptospeed/html__and__css/challenge2/challenge1-billing_form.md

 ## Build a billing form

-Pretend you're a developer of an ecommerce store and you need to build a form that would allow the end user to enter their billing.
+Pretend you're a developer of an ecommerce store and you need to build a form that would allow the end user to enter their billing info.
 Your goal is to create a form that grabs the following information:

 * full name